Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Ever since the west has dominated global discourse for centuries, visual sense has dominated most, if not all sphere of life.
 We have begun to largely think of the world in terms of eyes and vision, and indeed it was the instruments of vision (microscopes, telescopes, the printing press) that have kick-started the scientific enlightenment era that is responsible for the modern age.
 T[his shift has now "reformed" sensory priority to one that is visually dominant according to media theorists Mcluhan and Ong.](https://blogs.ubc.ca/etec540sept09/2009/11/02/formal-response-2-the-evolution-of-culture-from-oral-to-visual-dominance/)

 But in the worlds of science and data, we're beginning to shifts.
 Now, scientists are using sonic data to p[ropel conservation efforts](https://time.com/6279011/scientists-using-sound-to-study-nature/), as sound carries a breadth of scale that vision doesn't and this allows researches (via data sonification) to parse [big data in a way visuals cant](https://www.engineering.com/story/music-blends-with-engineering-as-big-data-is-transformed-into-sound).
 In the age of information, [sound may actually be the new optics](https://www.noemamag.com/the-sounds-of-invisible-worlds/).
+This is [why scientists studying ecology, biology and climate change are turning towards new sound-based systems.](https://mlml.io/p/institute-for-climate-sound-and-society/)

 * **India has a strangely futuristic sonic, spatial and computational philosophy.**